People

 I am an Associate Professor in the Section for Cognitive Systems at the Technical University of Denmark (DTU Compute) where I lead the SINe Lab.
 I hold a BASc in Engineering Science from the University of Toronto and an MSc in Bioengineering from Imperial College London.
 I obtained my PhD in neuroscience from Aarhus University under the supervision of Andreas Roepstorff and Chris Frith, investigating intra- and interpersonal mechanisms underlying social coordination.
 Following my PhD, I joined CogSys at DTU as a postdoc, working with Lars Kai Hansen on applying machine learning to two-brain data.
 From 2013-2014, I was a postdoc at the Department of Cognitive Science at the Central European University working with Natalie Sebanz and Guenther Knoblich on physiological coupling.

 During my PhD years, I became interested in understanding the neural and behavioural mechanisms that enable people to engage in successful social interaction.
 To accomplish this, I develop experimental and computational tools for quantifying two-person processes, and employ behavioural, physiological (HRV, respiration), and neuroimaging (EEG, fMRI) methods.
 In particular, my interests lie in i) how people coordinate their actions and bodily signals in real time, ii) what neurophysiological mechanisms underlie joint action, particularly how simultaneous brain recordings (hyperscanning) can better elucidate the neural basis of social cognition, and iii) how interaction dynamics are modulated by social properties such as prior relationship and social standing (i.e. in social networks).
-My work has been funded by the Danish Council for Independent Research and Villum Fonden (by the Villum Experiment and Villum Young Investigator grants), and widely covered by media including National Geographic and The New York Times.
+My work has been funded by the Danish Council for Independent Research, Villum Fonden (by the Villum Experiment and Villum Young Investigator grants) and the Carlsberg Foundation (Semper Ardens grant), and widely covered by media including National Geographic and The New York Times.

 Postdoctoral Research Fellows